kevin-foster-uk/kevin-foster-uk.github.io/content/posts/gazza-genocide-not-complicated/index.md

 Calling this "complicated" is a way to avoid these truths.
 It lets people off the hook.
 It makes them feel it is okay to look away.

 For those of us in countries like the UK, it is a privilege to call this "complicated".
-It is a privilege to be able to switch off the news because it is upsetting.
+It is a privilege to be able to avoid horrific reports because it is upsetting.
 For the people in Gaza, there is no switch.

 We are not asking everyone to be a historian.
 We are asking everyone to be human.
 We are asking you to see a clear injustice and call it by its name.